The 10 Cheapest Places to Live in Virginia

 9. Marion

-Marion's 24354 zip code sneaks into the top ten of Virginia's most affordable places to live.
+Marion's 24354 zip code is one of Virginia's most affordable towns, sneaking into the top ten of our rankings.

 🔎 Key data about Marion